We provide free and confidential mental health services for all actively enrolled

 are co-led by two mental health professionals.

-To join a group, students first need to receive an Initial Appointment, at which time
+To join a group, students first need to receive a triage appointment, at which time

 they can speak with their counselor about their interest in one of our groups.